Topics Map > Online Instruction > Designing Online Courses

 - Is what they need to know “worth” learning?

-Also ask: What is the one thing this week that you really want students to learn and be able to apply?
-Recall that the objectives, materials, activities, and assessments should all align to ensure that this one thing is learned and applied by the students.
+Also ask: What is the one thing this week that you want students to learn and be able to apply?
+Recall that the objectives, materials, activities, and assessments should all align to ensure that the students learn and apply this one thing.